dpretet/friscv/README.md

 - Machine-mode only
 - Implement a 3-stage pipeline
 - Support global and software interrupts
-- Implement timer
+- Clint extension
 - In-order execution
-- Provide an instruction cache
+- Instruction & data cache
-- Use AXI4-lite for instruction and data bus
+- AXI4-lite for instruction and data bus

 The core is [compliant](./test/riscv-tests/README.md) with the official RISCV testsuite.